DarkMaster007/Brick-Breaker/README.md

 The folder structure is as I uploaded so it always builds to Game/bin.
 The program I use is Embarcadero Dev C++.
 Either build it or run the exe launcher in Game folder.

+Controls: <br />
+- "A" and "D" for left and right
+- "P" to pause
+- "Q" to quit
+- "R" to reset